 I share the recipe here because it continues to be popular among WW members, so if one of you can explain how to make this tasty, I’m all ears.

 In the meantime, I recommend this Zero Point Banana Souffle instead, which is also zero points and I promise is quite yummy.
+The Banana Souffle is part of our super-popular 3 day diet that was featured in Woman’s World magazine.

 - 2 cups garbanzo beans (Note: this is NOT the same as 1 can.)
 Drained and rinsed very well.